synthetik-technologies/blastfoam/README.md

 ## Verification and Validation

-blastFoam has been validated against known solutions to standard gas dynamics problems, and against data from physical tests.
+blastFoam has been validated against known solutions to standard hydrodynamics problems, and against data from physical tests.
 Validation cases are included with example/tutorial cases as part of the solver source code.